Buy Breakdown Cover

 Can I have any stickers fitted to my front or rear screens?

-Are there any regulations regarding mounting of Sat Nav devices on front windscreens so they don’t obscure forward visibility?
+Are there any regulations about mounting Sat Nav / mobile devices on front windscreens?

 The bottom corners of the windscreen in my car are turning white.
 Should I be concerned?

-While unsightly, the “milky” layer is a result of water seeping between the plastic and glass layers in the laminated screen, causing them to separate.
+While unsightly, the “milky” layer results from water seeping between the plastic and glass layers of the laminated screen, causing them to separate.
 While not an ideal situation, this would not fail a MoT but it is likely your windscreen is slightly weakened.

 DISCLAIMER